 Their publication on Guidelines and Standards for Tactile Graphics is available in hardcopy format through the American Printing House for the Blind (APH).
 This 365 page manual is also available online for download.
 This can be found on the BANA website.
 The following are some key points from the guidelines.

-A great resource on everything pertaining to the creation of tactual graphics can be found on this site was created and maintained by Lucia Hasty, who is a consultant and has developed training materials on tactile graphics.
+A great resource on everything pertaining to the creation of tactile graphics can be found on the Tactile Graphics site created and maintained by Lucia Hasty, who is a consultant and has developed training materials on tactile graphics.
 She is also a co-author of the recent BANA Guidelins and standards for Tactile Graphics.

 APH specifies guidelines developed out of an APH workshop involving Nancy Aick, Jane Corcoran, and APH staff in July 1997.
 They are meant to expand on and clarify guidelines.